maplant/my-website/articles/2025-04-20-25x-Performance,-Three-Optimizations.md

 with my goal of making `scheme-rs` as fast as possible; CPS is an appropriate IR to perform analysis and optimizations on, and thus seems like the right move to make `scheme-rs` as fast as possible.[^1]

-So to start, let's do some crude estimates with out interpreted implementation of scheme.
+So to start, let's do some crude estimates with our interpreted implementation of scheme.
 Our benchmarking function will be the fibonacci function, and we will call it to calculate `fib(10000)`:
 ```scheme
 (define (fib n)